 What WebKit version is in what Android version?

-In the data reported by my ScoreKeepr app, some useful stats on the version of WebKit used in a Android release.
+In the data reported by my ScoreKeepr app, some useful info on the version of WebKit used in a Android release.

 Android version WebKit version